Medical Board of Australia - Medical Training Survey

 How do I access the survey results?

-The Medical Training Survey (MTS) results are available in the Results section of the website.
+The MTS results are available in the Results section of the MTS website.
 The results can be accessed in a variety of formats:

-2. High-level snapshot – you compare state/territory responses with the national response under the ‘High-level snapshot’ tab
+1. High-level snapshot – you can compare state/territory responses with the national response by selecting the ‘High-level snapshot’ tab

-3. Create your own report – you can create your own tailored report by using the advanced filters and/or comparison tool - by clicking on the ‘Create your own report’ tab.
-You can view your tailored report onscreen or save it as a PDF or PowerPoint document.
+1. Create your own report – you can create your own tailored report by using the advanced filters and/or comparison tool - by selecting the ‘Create your own report’ tab in the results menu.
+You can view your tailored report onscreen or save it as a PDF or Excel document.

 How does the Board know who to send the survey to?

-The Board and the Australian Health Practitioner Regulation Agency (Ahpra) do not have information on who is a doctor in training.
+The Board and Ahpra do not have information on who is a doctor in training.
 We ask medical practitioners at renewal of general registration whether they are a doctor in training.
-Interns and other medical practitioners with provisional or limited registration are automatically included.
 Medical practitioners who have stated they are a doctor in a training will receive a survey at the end of the registration renewal.
-The survey will be open from August to September each year.

 Interns and other medical practitioners with provisional or limited registration are automatically included.